-Relocating to Charleston ...
-A move with a business or for a better position, a warmer climate, retirement, the end of a relationship or the start of a new one, whatever the reason, relocating is not a minor undertaking.
+Relocating to Charleston, South Carolina A move with a business or for a better position, a warmer climate, retirement, the end of a relationship or the start of a new one, whatever the reason, relocating is not a minor undertaking.
 There are emotional, financial and practical aspects of a move to be considered.
 Where will my children attend school?
 Will I be able to find employment?
 What will my commute to work entail?
 What are the property values and tax rates?
-Where is the right neighborhood for us?
+Where is the right neighborhood in Charleston, South Carolina for us?
+The listings below will guide you to the resources you need!

 Since the end of the 1980's, the word has been slowly getting out that the Carolinas, Charleston, South Carolina and her surrounding areas, in particular, has much to offer as all her industries continue to grow.
 Through this gradual population growth, infrastructure has kept pace with the addition of new civil servant forces, schools and a countrywide recruitment of quality teachers.
 Historically a college town, due to the increase in the graduating high school student body, Charleston's college industry has experienced an expansion as well, so all of the satellite operations fuelled by a college community also continue to grow and thrive.